• Skip to primary navigation

 Instructions

-• Pick oregano and separate leaves from stalks.
-Wash leaves thoroughly and spin dry, ensuring all dampness is gone
+• Pick fresh oregano (or wild thyme (hyssop)) and separate leaves from stalks.
+Wash the leaves thoroughly and spin dry, ensuring all dampness is gone.

-• Place oregano leaves into a breathable cloth bag and hang in the sun until completely dry - for several days.
+Place the oregano leaves into a breathable cloth bag and hang them in the sun until completely dry, which may take several days.

-• Allow zaatar blend to completely cool down to room temp before storing into airtight jars
+Allow the zaatar mix to cool completely to room temperature before storing it in airtight jars in the pantry.

 Video